Join Us

 For CLL patients infection can be a real risk.
 However, you can reduce this by:

-• Avoiding people with an infection.
+• Avoiding people with an infection, including family.

 • Washing your hands regularly.